xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 > Notes:
 >
-> The default role for team members is User.
+> The default role for team members is Member.
 You can update their permissions by changing their roles.

 ### View pending invitations

 Go to the **User Management** page and click on the **Pending Invitation** tab.

 You can check all pending invitations here.

+### View the Removed Users list

+Go to the **User Management** page and click on the **Removed Users** tab.

+You can view a full list of users you have removed from your organization.

+Use the search bar if you want to find a specific user you have removed.

+### Revoke an invitation

+1. Go to the **User Management** page and click on the **Pending Invitation** tab.

+2. Check the box next to the User's name to select the User and enable the **Revoke** button.

+    You can remove multiple users by selecting multiple checkboxes.
+2. Check the box next to the User's name to select the User and enable the **Revoke** button.

+    You can revoke multiple invitations by selecting multiple checkboxes.

+3. Click **Revoke**.

+You have removed the invitation link.
+Now if your team members click on the link, it shows the link is invalid

 ### Remove an existing User